lunayuehuang/MSE544_Week2_Hands_on/README.md

   - You can use command to get an interactive node on hyak:
 - `module load foster/python/miniconda/3.8`
   - This is to load the preinstalled anaconda on Hyak.
-- `conda create -n myenv keras tensorflow scikit-learn pandas pillow`
+- `conda create -n myenv python=3.8 tensorflow=2.10 keras scikit-learn pandas pillow --force -y`
   - This is to create a python environment named `myenv` with all needed python packages installed.
 - `conda init bash`
   - You will need to initiate conda if this is your first time using it on Hyak.